HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Compared to [2019](../2019/resource-hints#resource-hints) the `dns-prefetch` had a 4% increase in Desktop adoption.
 We saw a similar increase for `preconnect` as well.
 One key reason this was the largest growth between all hints, is the clear and useful advice the [Lighthouse audit](https://web.dev/uses-rel-preconnect/) is giving on this matter.
 Starting from this year's report we also introduce how the latest dataset performs against Lighthouse recommendations.

 `preload` usage has had a slower growth with only a 2% increase from 2019.
 This could be in part because it requires a bit more specification.
 While you only need the domain to use `dns-prefetch` and `preconnect`, you must specify the resource to use `preload`.
-While `dns-prefetch` and `preconnect` are reasonably low risk–though still can be abused– `preload` has a much greater potential to actually damage performance if used incorrectly.
+While `dns-prefetch` and `preconnect` are reasonably low risk, though still can be abused, `preload` has a much greater potential to actually damage performance if used incorrectly.

 `prefetch` is used by 3% of sites on Desktop, making it the least widely used resource hint.
 This low usage may be explained by the fact that `prefetch` is useful for improving subsequent, rather than current, page loads.
 Thus, it will be overlooked if a site is only focused on improving its landing page, or the performance of the first page viewed.
 In the coming years with a more clear definition on what to measure for improving subsequent page experience, it could help teams prioritize `prefetch` adoption with clear performance quality goals to reach.

 ### Hints per page

-Across the board developers are learning how to better use resource hints, and compared to [2019](../2019/resource-hints#resource-hints) we've seen an improved use of `preload`, `prefetch` and `preconnect`.
+Across the board developers are learning how to better use resource hints, and compared to [2019](../2019/resource-hints#resource-hints) we've seen an improved use of `preload`, `prefetch`, and `preconnect`.
 For expensive operations like preload and preconnect the median usage on desktop decreased from 2 to 1.
 We have seen the opposite for loading future resources with a lower priority with `prefetch`, with an increase from 1 to 2 in median per page.

 {# TODO(authors): Add or remove figure description. #}
 {{ figure_markup(